kcha0042/Leaf-V2/README.md

 ## Prettify

-Run the following in the project directory:
+To prettify (format) all code, run the following in the project directory:

 ```
 $ npx prettier . --write